chocolatey/docs/input/en-us/central-management/usage/website/administraton/settings/security.md

 ![Verify Security Code](/assets/images/ccm/setup/security/verify-security-code.png)

 The `Remember this browser` checkbox is what can be enabled/disabled in step 6 above.
-If the user chooses to enable this setting, a cookie will be created and stored in teh browser, meaning that they will not be promoted for a two factor login security code on this browser again.
+If the user chooses to enable this setting, a cookie will be created and stored in the browser, meaning that they will not be promoted for a two factor login security code on this browser again.